gdub01/mwr-boilerplate/README.md

 * stripe integration
 * SSR
 * a bunch of other random changes
+* styling =)

-This is both my first meteor and react app and is a sample for my own learning.. but please feel free to use it and/or make pull requests.
+This is both my first meteor and react app and is a sample for my own learning.. it's nowhere near ready yet... but please feel free to use it and/or make pull requests as you like.

 MIT licence.

 ## Installing